khushn/carnd_p2/writeup.md

 ### Design and Test a Model Architecture

 ####1.
-Preprocessing using normalization
+Preprocessing using greyscale and normalization

 Code: 4th code cell

-I used normalization as a technique to preprocess.
+I used both first greyscaling followed by normalization as a technique to preprocess.
 Because I wanted to bring the values in a range of 0 to 1 from 0 to 255.
 I used OpenCV's normalize function for the same.

 Here is an example of a traffic sign image before and after normalizing.